coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

 * Two systems are the same if they obey observational equivalence

 We shouldn't care about what happen inside these boxes, we just take care about the boundaries.

+* Interaction between components involves message passing
+* There are very few ways to describe messages (JSON, XML)
+* There are very very few formal ways to describe the valid sequences of messages (= protocols) between components
+    * We need a way to describe protocols.
+Protocols are contracts.
+Contracts assign blame.
+We need an architecture that describes what we see on the wire: the contract checker
+        * How do we describe contracts?